Who are you and what do you do at Futurice Tampere

 Trust and care are shown in the way people work on their projects.
 Teams and individuals can make decisions themselves without constantly asking superiors.
 Those decisions are also aimed for the best of the customer, and aren't only concerning the development work itself, but ways of working and everything related to the work itself.

 *Transparency *is kind of clear, as details of every sale, proposal and project can be seen by the employees, so that you can keep on track about what is happening around you.

 I've talked a lot about learning and improving, so the continuous improvement is kind of clear for an individual.
 This also shows in improving our own practices all the time.
 There's been conversation on many different topics, and almost every time those conversations have stemmed some action to improve.

 What do you expect to happen in the near future to your professional career?

 First steps will be getting a better hang of front-end development, after being mainly back-end oriented my career so far.
 My current project is precisely that.
 I'm also interested in AI and working with people rather than code.
 Whether it's project management, sales or something completely different, I don't really know.
 But I know that at Futurice I have a great chance to familiarize myself on these subjects and even make them my next career move, if I want to.

 Any tips or tricks you’d like to share to others who are currently thinking about a possible career move?

 If you feel like you need change, that is probably because you really do.
 Don't be too afraid of new challenges or these uncertain times.

-Does this sound like the right place for you?
-Check out our open positions.
+*Does this sound like the right place for you?
+Check out our careers page.